The Axelrod model for the dissemination of culture revisited: Introduction

-\end{theor} Note that the lower bound for the expected number of cultural domains also gives an upper bound for the expected length of the cultural domains since the expected number of domains times the expected length is equal to the cardinal of the vertex set.
-Table \ref{tab:domains} gives the value of this theoretical upper bound for different values of $F$ and $q$.
-Note also that Theorem \ref{th:coexistence} does not fully prove the conjecture based on the mean-field analysis of Vilone \emph{et al} \cite{vilone_vespignani_castellano_2002} since the lower bound in the theorem might be negative for some $F < q$ as indicated in the table. \\
+Note that the lower bound for the expected number of cultural domains also gives an upper bound for the expected length of the cultural domains since the expected number of domains times their expected length is equal to the cardinal of the vertex set.
+Note also that the theorem does not a priori exclude clustering of the system on the infinite one-dimensional lattice, but it strongly suggests the latter since it gives upper bounds for the expected length of the cultural domains which are uniform in the size of the network of interactions.
+Finally, we point out that, even though our estimate holds for all $F < q$, the theorem does not fully prove the conjecture of \cite {vilonevespignanicastellano2002} since the lower bound can be negative: to make the coexistence region more explicit when both parameters are large, we fix $F/q = x$ and notice that the lower bound in Theorem \ref{thcoexistence} converges to

+The equation $e^{-x} = x$ has a unique positive solution given by $x_0 \approx0.567$, which indicates that the one-dimensional Axelrod model coexists in the sense that the expected number of cultural domains scales like the population size when $F < x_0 \times q$ and $F$ is large.
+For explicit conditions for coexistence when the parameters are small, we refer the reader to Table \ref{tabdomains} which gives some values of the upper bound for the expected length of the cultural domains at equilibrium.